Ballybough: North Strand Episcopal Church

-Other churches servicing Ballybough Christians
+Other churches

 The Church of the Visitation on Fairview Strand (Roman Catholic) was built in 1855 to accommodate the growing population of Ballybough and Fairview.
 The new parish of Fairview was established at the same time.
 St Joseph's on Portland Row was consecrated in 1865 and was in use until 1993.

 Education

 North Strand School

 The North Strand School was the first important educational institution established in Ballybough.
 It opened as a Sunday School in 1786, after it was noted that "a total want of education, both moral and religious prevailed among children" in the area.
 Arthur Guinness, Rev. Henry Irwin, and Rev. Norbert Daly were among the trustees of the school.
 It soon opened during weekdays as well, and children of all denominations were invited to attend.
 The first schoolhouse was located at the corner of Spring Garden Street and North Strand, on the site of the present-day 68 North Strand Road.
 Children were enticed to attend the school with free bread and clothing, but parents who withdrew their children from the school after the receipt of the clothing were liable to be sued.

 The extent of the poverty affecting the families of those attending the North Strand School is attested to in a letter to the Dublin Chronicle on 24 December 1787:

 In 1826, there were 173 registered and three teachers employed.
 In 1829, a nursery school affiliated with the school was founded on Fairview Strand.
 By 1833 the school was falling into disrepair, and it was decided to build a new one.
 A site was obtained in 1836, and the new school opened in 1842 with 150 pupils.
 The infant school was moved to adjoin the North Strand Church and opened in 1899.
 The school was reconstructed in 1943-44 and opened by the Taoiseach Éamon de Valera on 9 June 1944.
 The school is known as St Columba's National School now.